Rbackes1/odin-recipes/README.md

 # odin-recipes
 This is my first website!
-It will offer recipes of different meals.
-It will demonstrate my new HTML and CSS skills!
+It will offer recipes of different meals and demonstrate my new HTML and CSS skills!